Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

-There is no closed-form expression for $\mathcal{D}(\mathbf{P}_w\|\mathbf{P}_s)$, but it can be expanded using the Taylor series with respect to $a$ around $a=0$.
-While the zeroth through third order terms are zero, the fourth order term is:
+While there is no closed-form expression for \eqref{eq:kl_peak_power}, its integrand is well-behaved, allowing the application of Lemma \ref{lemma:taylor} to \eqref{eq:kl_peak_power}.
+The Taylor series expansion with respect to $a$ around $a=0$ can be performed using Lemma \ref{lemma:leibniz}.
+We demonstrate that the conditions for Lemmas \ref{lemma:taylor} and \ref{lemma:leibniz} hold in Appendix \ref{app:conds}.
+The zeroth through third order terms of the Taylor series expansion of \eqref{eq:kl_peak_power} are zero, as is the fifth term.
+The fourth order term is: